Axiverse Lampposts: Review

-The logarithm accounts for the delay in axion oscillations due to the anharmonicity of the axion potential near the top of the cosine.
-Assuming the Peccei-Quinn (PQ) symmetry is broken during inflation and not restored afterwards, the distribution of the initial misalignment angle depends on the duration of inflation and on the size of the axion {potential} during inflation $V(\theta_0)$.
-For a sufficiently long period of inflation, the axion undergoes stochastic fluctuations with a stationary distribution~\cite{Starobinsky:1986fx,Dimopoulos:1988pw,Starobinsky:1994bd},
+where the logarithm accounts for the delay in axion oscillations due to the anharmonicity of the axion potential near the top of the cosine \cite{Visinelli:2009zm}.

+Assuming the Peccei-Quinn (PQ) symmetry is broken during inflation and not subsequently restored, the distribution of the initial misalignment angle $\theta_0$ depends on the duration of inflation and its scale relative to the size of the axion potential $V(\theta)$.
+For a sufficiently long inflationary period, the axion undergoes stochastic fluctuations with a stationary probability distribution $p(\theta_0)$ given by~\cite{Starobinsky:1986fx,Dimopoulos:1988pw,Starobinsky:1994bd}

-so that if the potential is everywhere subdominant, $V(\theta)\ll H_I^4$, the distribution is approximately flat, $\theta_0\in[-\pi,\pi]$.
-In comparison, during a shorter inflationary epoch (e.g.\ the last $\sim 50 - 60$ $e$-folds) a sufficient condition for the field not to relax appreciably is that it be effectively overdamped, $\sqrt{V'(\theta)}/f_a \ll 3H_I$, so that classical drift is negligible over the duration of inflation.
-In either case, in a single-axion theory the maximum available excursion is set by the periodicity, $\Delta a\sim 2\pi f_a$, and under minimal assumptions $\theta_0\sim 1$ is typical.
+Absent additional dynamics during inflation (see e.g.\ Refs.~\cite{Co:2018mho,Huang:2020etx}), one typically expects $\theta_0 \sim \mathcal{O}(1)$.
+In particular, in the limiting case where the axion potential is everywhere subdominant, $V(\theta)\ll H_I^4$, the initial misalignment angle is approximately uniformly distributed on $\theta_0\in[-\pi,\pi]$.
+In comparison, for a shorter inflationary epoch (e.g.\ the last $\sim 50 - 60$ $e$-folds) a sufficient condition for the field not to relax appreciably is that it be effectively overdamped, $\sqrt{V'(\theta)}/f_a \ll 3H_I$, so that classical drift is negligible over the duration of inflation.
+In either case, in a single-axion theory under minimal assumptions, it is typical for $\theta_0\sim 1$ and the maximum available excursion is set by the periodicity, $\Delta a\sim 2\pi f_a$.